gardener/gardener-extension-auditing/docs/usage/configuration.md

 For full list of options, please consult the [API reference](../api-reference/auditing.md).

+For details about the format of audit events sent to backends, see [Audit Event Format](event-format.md).

 ### Disabling the extension

 Remove the `auditing` entry from `spec.extensions`.
 The extension will clean up deployed resources.
 (Audit policy remains; you can also remove or adjust it separately.)